copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

+{% alert 'info' :: compileAs('md')  %}
+Pro tip: try using the new `data object`, available as a preview in [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew1820.html#preview-of-data-objects-for-symmetry-with-data-classes)!
+You can also use a `sealed interface` instead of `sealed class`.
+{% endalert %}

 ## Handlers

 Everything in the Contract is entirely declarative, but at some point Ballast needs to _do something_ with everything in